ehsan55555/leaflet-challenge/README.md

     - **js/**
       - `logicPart2.js` - The JavaScript file for handling Part 2 logic.

-#### Additional Requirements (Part 2):
+### Part 2 Description:

+In Part 2 of the project, the following tasks were accomplished:

-- Plot the tectonic plates dataset on the map in addition to the earthquakes.
+- Plotted the tectonic plates dataset on the map alongside the earthquakes.
-- Add other base maps to choose from.
+- Added additional base maps to choose from, including satellite, grayscale, and outdoors.
-- Put each dataset into separate overlays that can be turned on and off independently.
+- Organized each dataset into separate overlays that can be turned on and off independently.
-- Add layer controls to your map.
+- Added a single layer control to the map, allowing users to toggle between base maps, earthquakes, and tectonic plates.

 ## Getting Started